 CAE Computational Fluid Dynamics (CFD)

-Computational Fluid Dynamics (CFD) is a division of fluid mechanics that uses applied mathematics and algorithms to solve and analyze problems that involve fluid flows.
-CFD is sometimes referred to as a flow simulation, and it is a computer simulation technique that models fluid flow situations around or through any product for the prediction of heat, mass and momentum transfer.
+Computational Fluid Dynamics (CFD) simulation models fluid flow situations around or through any product for the prediction of heat, mass and momentum transfer.

 CAE Moldflow Analysis (Certified)

-Moldflow Analysis is a plastic injection molding simulation that allows our clients to determine the manufacturability of their part in the early design stages while avoiding potential issues that could have led to production delays and costly overruns.
+Moldflow Analysis is a plastic injection molding simulation analysis tool that allows us to determine the manufacturing characteristics of parts early in design stages while avoiding potential issues that could have led to production delays and costly overruns.
 ADAPT engineers have demonstrated that CAE Moldflow Analysis: